-The use of generative AI tools (e.g. ChatGPT, Dall-e, Co-Pilot, etc.) is NOT permitted in this course; therefore, any use of AI tools for work in this class may be considered a violation of Fort Hays Tech | North Central's Academic Honesty Policy.
+The use of generative AI tools (e.g. ChatGPT, Dall-e, Co-Pilot, etc.) is NOT permitted in this course unless otherwise instructed.
+Therefore, any use of AI tools for work in this class may be considered a violation of Fort Hays Tech | North Central's Academic Honesty Policy.